TheShadowDragon/Diplomat/README.md

 # Diplomat
-The next facebook, using a lot of code from https://github.com/megaboi2005/bark-it
+The next Tinder, using a lot of code from https://github.com/megaboi2005/bark-it

 # The Premise: